tfeldmann/Arduino-Blinkenlight/README.md

 int update();
 ```

-## My status indicator is controlled by CAN / I2C / SPI / ...
+## My status indicator is controlled via CAN / I2C / SPI / ...
 What can I do?

 No problem!
 You have two options.